Nikolay Platoshkin: Scientific and teaching activities

 His main areas of research and teaching are the history of Germany, the history of Latin America, the history of Spain, the history of Czechia, issues of current international relations and the foreign policy of Russia, and contemporary German politics.

-In 2003 he defended his thesis on the topic "Memel (Klaipėda) issue in international relations", and in 2009 - a doctoral thesis on "Causes and Progress of the Berlin Crisis of 1953-1961".
+In 2003 he defended his thesis on the topic "Memel (Klaipėda) issue in international relations", and in 2009 – a doctoral thesis on "Causes and Progress of the Berlin Crisis of 1953–1961".

-In 2009, according to the results of the creative competition for the best materials published in the Military History Journal (No. 12, 2008), Platoshkin was awarded the second prize for the article “The Berlin Blockade of 1948-1949.
-Myths and reality”, placed in the rubric “From the history of military-political relations”.

 Currently, Platoshkin is the head of the department of international relations and diplomacy at Moscow University for the Humanities.
-On May 25, 2018, a two-year lecture course “Germany in the war and post-war time” was completed as part of the evening courses of Dmitry Pozharsky University.
+On 25 May 2018, a two-year lecture course "Germany in the war and post-war time" was completed as part of the evening courses of Dmitry Pozharsky University.

 Expert on TV and radio, video blogger

-Nikolay Platoshkin acted as an expert in television and radio broadcasts: “60 minutes” on Russia-1 channel, “Time Will Show” on Channel One, “Meeting Place” on NTV channel, “Right to Vote” on TV Centre channel, the radio "Komsomolskaya Pravda" and others.
+Nikolay Platoshkin acted as an expert in television and radio broadcasts: “60 minutes” on Russia-1 channel, "Time Will Show" on Channel One, "Meeting Place" on NTV channel, "Right to Vote" on TV Centre channel, the radio "Komsomolskaya Pravda" and others.

-Since October 19, 2019, after declaring his intention to be a candidate for the Russian presidential election in 2024, he no longer received an invitation to speak on the main Russian television channels, since, in his opinion, he was included in the “black list” on a command from the Presidential Administration.
+Since 19 October 2019, after declaring his intention to be a candidate for the Russian presidential election in 2024, he no longer received an invitation to speak on the main Russian television channels, since, in his opinion, he was included in the "black list" on a command from the Presidential Administration.

-He is also a popular video blogger, his YouTube channel has over 570 thousand subscribers, since January 2021 his videos have been watched over 118 million times.